epfl-ada/ada-2024-project-padawans/README.md

    - Location: Place this file in the `Data/` folder.

 Make sure to follow the directory structure to ensure the project runs correctly.

-## Important note

-In order to visualise the three interactive Plotly plots, it is required to simply download the results.ipynb notebook and to open it in a code editor such as VSCode (the code will already be run).
-These plots are not shown in the file on github.

 # Timeline
 1. Present different themes obtained with LDA, depending on the number of topics